You and Your CourseOpportunities

 Spam is unsolicited email.
 From the sender's point-of-view, it's a form of bulk mail, often to a list culled from subscribers to a discussion group or obtained by companies that specialize in creating email distribution lists.
 To the receiver, it usually seems like junk email.
 In general, it's not considered good etiquette to send spam.
 It's generally equivalent to unsolicited phone marketing calls except that the user pays for part of the message since everyone shares the cost of maintaining the Internet.

 JCU email aliases are provided to ease dissemination of information to all students and staff but their use should fall within acceptable use policy.
-See JCU policies on Guidelines for Communicating with the University Community and Cybersecurity Policy for further information.
+See JCU's Cybersecurity Policy for further information.

 Spam is a significant problem for many internet users but there are a number of ways by which spam can be minimised or eliminated.